CI-CMG/org-chart/README.md

 ```
 connects the node, 'Rudy Klucik' to the node 'EchoFish'.
 The predicate is generically 'associatedWith' for now but will change in future iterations.

+To keep the graph more clean, try and connect people to the lowest denomination group you can.
+E.g. I could connect 'Rudy Klucik' to {'NOAA', 'NESDIS', 'NCEI', 'MGG', 'GSB Dev Team', 'CU', 'CIRES', 'CMC', etc.} but instead we opt to connect just {'GSB Dev Team', 'CMC'}.

 The convention for direction is generally:
  - person --> project
  - person --> group